PritenMakwana44/the-meditation-club/README.md

 All images were taken from [www.pexels.com](www.pexels.com)

 ## Features
 <hr>

+The website contains 3 sections within the index.html (main website).
+There is only 1 other html file called 404.html which is used for mistyped urls.
+All styling is maintained in a single CSS file.

 **Header**
 - Header holds a heading for the whole page which reads 'The Meditation Club'.